django-denmark/2023.djangoday.dk/content/tickets.md

 if you want to be a member of Django Denmark, our association behind Django Day.
 All of this is with no additional costs.

-*After March 1st, the price of a venue ticket will be DKK 750*
+*After September 1st, the price of a venue ticket will be DKK 750*

-<a class="btn btn-lg btn-primary" href="https://djangodenmark.ticketbutler.io/en/e/django-day-2023/" target="_blank">Individual ticket - DKK 550</a>
+<a class="btn btn-lg btn-primary" href="https://djangodenmark.ticketbutler.io/e/django-day-copenhagen-2023" target="_blank">Individual ticket - DKK 550</a>

 ## Corporate Supporters

-If you have been given a voucher code from your employer, please [sign up here](https://djangodenmark.ticketbutler.io/en/e/django-day-2022/), choosing **Corporate Supporter Access**.
+If you have been given a voucher code from your employer, please [sign up here](https://djangodenmark.ticketbutler.io/e/django-day-copenhagen-2023), choosing **Corporate Supporter Access**.

 Become a Corporate Supporter of Django Denmark: